2.) Overview:

 The name "Nockamixon" is derived from the Lenape Native American word “nocha-misk-hanne,” which translates roughly to "at the place of soft soil."
 The Lenape, who originally inhabited much of Pennsylvania, used descriptive names for locations based on their natural features or prominent landmarks.
 The area around Lake Nockamixon, with its lush forests and fertile land, likely inspired the name due to the softer, rich soil found along the streams and valleys.

 Lake Nockamixon has received a notorious reputation for being a very difficult fishery.
 Despite the tough fishing, the lake has become recognized as Pennsylvania's premier trophy bass fishing destination.
-Although we only usually average 2-5 bass per guided fishing trip, the average sized bass is usually over 2.5 lbs (Over 15" long).
-In the past three years alone, the Awgul Fishing Guide Service has landed 106 bass over 5 lbs, 24 bass over 6 lbs, 14 bass over 7 lbs, and even 2 giant bass over 8 lbs, in addition to hundreds of quality bass between 3-5 lbs!
+In the past few years alone, the Awgul Fishing Guide Service has landed:

-Lake Nockamixon offers a diverse range of fishing structures and cover throughout its waters, providing excellent habitats for various fish species.
+Lake Nockamixon offers a diverse range of fishing cover and unique structures throughout its waters, providing excellent habitats for various fish species.
 The lake is rich in aquatic vegetation, such as lily pads and milfoil grass, which create ideal ambush zones for predatory fish like largemouth bass.
 Anglers will also find bluff walls, ledges, brush piles, and rock piles scattered around the lake.
 Additionally, remnants of old road beds and a couple of submerged bridges from the former town add historical intrigue and unique fishing opportunities.
 The Pennsylvania DCNR has enhanced the lake further by installing numerous artificial fish habitat structures.

-2.)
+3.)
 Lake Nockamixon Fishing & Boating Notes:

--Lake Nockamixon is open 24/7 year round
+-Lake Nockamixon is usually open 24/7 year round

--The lake has a 20 horsepower engine limit for boating
+-The lake has a 20 horsepower engine limit for boating (No power loading or idling allowed with engines over 20 horsepower either)

 -Non registered vessels must purchase a launch permit from the State Park Office